hl7au/au-fhir-core/input/pagecontent/downloads.md

 ### Downloadable copy of entire specification

-A downloadable version of the entire implementation guide is available so it can be hosted locally.
-To start exploring the guide, extract the files and open the index.html file in a web browser.
+A downloadable version of the entire implementation guide as a website is available so it can be hosted locally.

+It is not recommended to view locally without hosting, but you can extract the files and open the index.html file in a web browser.
 This will provide access to the table of contents, introduction, and navigation links to different sections of the implementation guide.

 - [Downloadable Copy](full-ig.zip)